djthegr8/tongue-twisters/dataset/Text Formats/README.md

 ```
 Done 🎉 You're good to go!
 #### 2. CSV File
-we have created the CSV file with all the different examples in rows.
+We have created the CSV file with all the different examples in rows.
 Thus, using it would look like the below.
 ```py
 # Using Pandas, as it is very commonly used for Data Science